Changing from casual to full-time or part-time employment (casual conversion)

 Ali decides he now wants to change to part-time employment.

 However, Ali learns that he can request to change to part-time employment through the casual conversion pathway that is still available for eligible casuals employed before 26 August 2024.
+He has until 26 August 2025 to make a request under this pathway.

 Ali believes he meets all the requirements so makes a written request to his employer to change to part-time employment.